GaryDahl/GettingAndCleaningData/codebook.md

 # Tidy UCI HAR Dataset Codebook

 Subject
-    Identifies which of thirty subject the data in this row was measured from.
+...Identifies which of thirty subject the data in this row was measured from.
-        1-30
+... ...1-30

 Activity
     Identifies the activity that this subject was engaged in while collecting the data in this row.